Rigel2118/pipewire-installation-kit-for-linuxmint/README.md

 Wait for it to finish.
 That's it.
 Enjoy!

 # Notes
-+ The script makes available the options of EasyEffects for running in the background and/or start automatically at login, you can change it in preferences.
++ The script makes available the options of EasyEffects for running in the background and/or start automatically at login, you can change those in preferences.
 + You have to restart your computer in order for pipewire to fully enable.